Bluetooth-Compose/Bluetooth-Compose/README.md

 And a full-blown discussion must also include the adjacent but not unconnected topic of Augmented Reality, where not only are devices pictorially identified in the visual AR-space - with or without visual information that a user can read in a 'Bluetooth-Up' context similar to fighter-jet head-up displays - but also incorporating the capacity of Bluetooth Device Object Detection that allows a user to visually scan a device, which once recognised, will cause the app to autoconfigure to take a reading.

-The new space we are in is imaging an environment that has plenty of bluetooth devices in it, each which are electronically conspicuous to an Augmented Reality application, and dependant upon user-engagement with the device in that AR-space, the dynamic auto-configuring of channels between the AR app and BCOD device so that they can be read, or written to, on demand.
+The new space we are in is imagining an environment that has plenty of bluetooth devices in it, each which are electronically conspicuous to an Augmented Reality application, and dependant upon user-engagement with the device in that AR-space, the dynamic auto-configuring of channels between the AR app and BCOD device so that they can be read, or written to, on demand.

 *Bluetooth-Compose-On-Demand.*